Chromosomal inversion: Detection

 Cytogenetic techniques may be able to detect inversions, or inversions may be inferred from genetic analysis.
 Nevertheless, in most species, small inversions go undetected.
 More recently, comparative genomics has been used to detect chromosomal inversions, by mapping the genome.
 Population genomics may also be used to detect inversions, using areas of high linkage disequilibrium as indicators for possible inversion sites.
 Human families that may be carriers of inversions may be offered genetic counseling and genetic testing.

 History

 The first evidence of a chromosomal inversion was found in 1921 by Alfred Sturtevant in Drosophila melanogaster.
-Since then, inversions have been found in a all eukaryotes.
+Since then, inversions have been found in all eukaryotes.
 When discovered by Sturtevant, inversions were regarded as areas of recombination suppression.

 Originally, these inversions were noted in polytene chromosomes within the salivary glands of heterozygous Drosophila melanogaster larvae.
 In 1970, Theodosius Dobzhansky noted that genes within an inversion had higher fitness than those that are found outside of the inversions, although this is an area that needs further study.

 One of the more recent models of inversions is the Kirkpatrick and Barton Model (2006), which states that inversions are selectively advantageous by linking together adaptive alleles.
+By physically linking co-adapted variants at multiple genes into distinct versions (haplotypes) of an inversion, selection should be more efficient in driving these variants to high frequency in a population.
 This is in contrast to non-inverted regions, which may allow adaptive and maladaptive alleles to be carried.